 Lauren Spicermoore is the Operations Coordinator for The Urban Vocal Group.
 She was first introduced to the group in 2014 and joined as a singer.
 Since then, Lauren has performed over 30 times with the group and has developed a passion for singing and a strong interest in the running of the charity.
 In 2015, Lauren was offered an apprenticeship in Business and Administration and spent a year learning everything involved with running a charity.
 Lauren has since progressed to her current job role and is continuing to develop her knowledge on Fundraising and general running of a successful charity.

-Olivia Haggarty is the new Community Arts Administration Apprentice for The Urban Vocal Group.
+Olivia Haggarty was the Community Arts Administration Apprentice for The Urban Vocal Group and has since progressed to a Tutor.
 She has been the longest member of The UVG and has performed over 90 times with the group.
 Olivia is a singer/song writer who (under the name ‘Livvy’) has recorded both original compositions and covers in professional studios.
 She has plenty of performing experience, ranging from solo slots at Victorious Festival to the Grand Final of national singing competition Teen Star.
 Livvy is an up and coming young artist who loves performing but is also passionate about passing on her knowledge to others.
-In addition to her administration role Livvy also teaches group vocals and supports the Musical Director in the planning and preparation of sessions.

-Faye Carpenter is the Sing Safe Assistant and tutor for The Urban Vocal Group, she has been with UVG for 7 years and has had a passion for singing since a young age; during her time with UVG, she has discovered a new strong love for teaching.
-Faye is one of the youngest people in the UK to achieve a Musical Theatre Diploma at the age of 15, she is currently using that prior knowledge to achieve a higher qualification with the London College of Music.
+Faye Carpenter is the Portsmouth Tutor for The Urban Vocal Group, she has been with UVG for 8 years and has had a passion for singing since a young age; during her time with UVG, she has discovered a new strong love for teaching.
+Faye is one of the youngest people in the UK to achieve a Musical Theatre Diploma at the age of 15, she used that prior knowledge to achieve a higher qualification with the London College of Music.
 Faye often performs at established music venues across Portsmouth and Havant and has recently recorded her original track in a professional studio.